dermeck/feeds-sidebar/doc/dev.md

 It is intended for debugging with the React and Redux DevTools.

 ## Self hosted xpi (permanent installation)

-- perform webpack prod build with
+- increase the version number in `src/manifest.json`
-`yarn build`
+- perform webpack prod build with `yarn build`
-- (optional) remove the `*.js.map` files to reduce size
+- (optional) remove the `*.js.map` files and the `stand-alone` folder to reduce size

 To create an installable `.xpi` file the extension must be [signed](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext_sign).

-`web-ext sign --source-dir=dist --api-key=user:xxxxxxx:xxx --api-secret=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
+`yarn run web-ext sign --source-dir=dist --api-key=user:xxxxxxx:xxx --api-secret=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 This will create the `.xpi` file in `/web-ext-artifacts`